Taipei International Flora Exposition

 The 2010 Taipei International Flora Exposition (2010 Flora Expo) opened on 6 November 2010 and ran until 25 April 2011 in Taipei, Taiwan.
 It was a garden festival recognized by the International Association of Horticultural Producers (AIPH / IAHP) and was categorized as an A2/B1 horticulture exposition.
 It was the first such internationally recognized exposition to take place in Taiwan, and the seventh of its kind to take place in Asia.
 It is located near Yuanshan Station.
 The area is now converted to Taipei Expo Park.

 Overview

 The expo was organized by the Taipei City Government in partnership with the Taiwan Floriculture Development Association (TFDA).
 The city was chosen to host the event in April 2006.
 It was held in the Yuanshan area in Taipei and sites among many of the cities artistic and cultural locations, including the Zhongshan Soccer Stadium, Taipei Children's Recreation Center, Taipei Fine Arts Museum, Taipei Story House, and the Lin-An-tai Historical Home.
-Unlike other suburban exhibitions held in Kunming, Hamanako, and Chang Mai, the expo was held in the city center to emphasize the development of more urban green spaces.
+Unlike other suburban exhibitions held in Kunming, Hamanako, and Chiang Mai, the expo was held in the city center to emphasize the development of more urban green spaces.
 It showcased Taipei's achievements in tourism, catering, gardening, and biotechnology.